amgottlieb/OSIRIS_Imaging_DRP/README.md

 # OSIRIS_Imaging_DRP
 This is a data reduction pipeline for OSIRIS imaging.
 It performs bias subtraction, flat division, bad pixel mask, cosmic ray cleaning, sky subtraction, astrometric correction, and stacking.

+I highly recommend creating a new conda environment and installing all of the packages below in it using the gtc_osiris_environment.yml file: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html
 Pipeline requirements (install via 'pip install pkgname' unless otherwise noted):

     python 3.8 - If you don't have Python 3 installed already, install it for your os with Anaconda https://www.anaconda.com/products/individual